 There are only minor differences between Forwards and Futures.
 On one hand, futures are regulated and standardized.
 On the other hand, forwards allow private negotiations.
-Futures are done in exchanges, and forwards are done over-the-counter.
+Futures are done in exchanges and forwards are done over-the-counter.

 Here is an example of how a futures contract may work.

 Imagine that you’re running a business in gold.
-The current spot price for gold, for example, is US $375 per ounce on February.
+The current spot price for gold, for example, is the US $375 per ounce in February.
 To keep the business running, you decide to enter a futures contract with your supplier.
 The contract stipulates that on June, you will buy gold for $375 per ounce.
 In essence, you are locking this price against your supplier.

 June finally arrives.
 Only two things may happen: